CycloneDX/cyclonedx-python-lib/docs/upgrading.rst

 -----------------

 Class `cyclonedx.model.Tool` was moved to :class:`cyclonedx.model.tool.Tool`.
-Therefore, the imports need to be altered:
+Therefore, the imports need to be migrated:

 Old: ``from cyclonedx.model import Tool``